NVIDIA-Omniverse/OpenUSD-Code-Samples/source/cameras/create-orthographic-camera/header.md

 # Create an Orthographic Camera

-You can define a new camera on a stage using `UsdGeom.Camera`.
-The Camera prim has a `projection` attribute that can be set to `orthographic`.
+You can define a new camera on a stage using :code:`UsdGeom.Camera`.
+The Camera prim has a :code:`projection` attribute that can be set to :code:`orthographic`.